mxagar/azure_guide/README.md

 ## Extra: Azure CLI

+TBD, not part of the AZ-900 course/exam.

+:construction:

 ## Extra: Azure Blob Storage

+TBD, not part of the AZ-900 course/exam.

+:construction:

 ## Extra: Azure Cognitive Search

+TBD, not part of the AZ-900 course/exam.

+:construction:

 ## Extra: Azure Form Recognizer

+TBD, not part of the AZ-900 course/exam.

+:construction:

 ## Extra: Azure Keyvaluts

+TBD, not part of the AZ-900 course/exam.

+:construction:

 ## Extra: Azure OpenAI

+TBD, not part of the AZ-900 course/exam.

+:construction: